| Alavi and Leidner (2001)

 individuals and creating informal links.

-Knowledge is transferred from individual
+Knowledge is transferred from individual to group to organisation

 through an interplay of tacit and